22 - 26 September, 2014, Erlangen, Germany

 Communication platforms and energy broker integration for electric mobility.

-Information Technology and Communication services for the EV ecosystem.
+ICT services for the EVs ecosystem.
 Vehicle integration with information and communication technologies

-Global standards development for EVs and their impact on EV deployment, R&D and manufacturing
+Global standards development for EVs and their impact on EVs deployment

 Trends and roadmaps in EV technology